 Why Do Car Batteries Die?

-Top Reasons Car Batteries Die
+Common Reasons Car Batteries Die:

 If you’re worried that your battery is nearing the end of its life, try these at-home diagnostic tests to be sure:

 - Listen carefully to your engine as it turns over every morning.
 If the crank sounds different or slower than usual, your battery may be about to die.

 - Attempt to turn on your car’s accessory mode and operate your windows (or another high-power feature).
 If your windows move sluggishly, a dead battery may be in your immediate future.